donejs/donejs/docs/guide.md

 At this point your application has been deployed to a CDN.
 This contains StealJS, your production bundles and CSS, and any images or other static files.
 You still need to deploy your server code in order to gain the benefit of server-side rendering.

-Down the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command) which will be used to deploy.
+Download the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command) which will be used to deploy.

 After you've installed it, login by running: